-• To continue operations after completed the initial settings, refer to "Selecting the input signal" (+ page 56).

-By default, the time zone of the projector is set to +09:00 (Japan and Korean Standard Time).
+- To continue operations after completed the initial settings, refer to "Selecting the input signal" (+ page 56). - By default, the time zone of the projector is set to +09:00 (Japan and Korean Standard Time).
 Change the setting in the [PROJECTOR SETUP] menu → [DATE AND TIME] → [TIME ZONE] to the time zone of the region where you use the projector.

-If you press the <MENU> button while the [INITIAL SETTING] screen is displayed, you can go back to the previous screen.
+[•] If you press the <MENU> button on the initial setting screen, you can go back to the previous screen.